Nintendo Switch 2 will have a bigger screen, but still LCD: report

 According to a recent Bloomberg report, which cites Omdia analyst Hiroshi Hayase, the Switch’s successor will feature an 8-inch display and is scheduled to launch later in 2024.
 The current Switch features a 6.2-inch screen, the Switch Lite features a 5.5-inch screen, and the Switch OLED model includes a larger 7-inch display.

 Compared to LCD, OLED tech offers deeper blacks, brighter whites and overall, more vibrant colours.
-When placed beside their predecessors, both the original Switch’s and Steam Deck’s displays look noticeably worse than their LCD counterparts.
+When placed beside their predecessors, both the original Switch’s and Steam Deck’s displays look noticeably worse than their OLED counterparts.

 While somewhat disappointing, the move back to LCD isn’t surprising given Nintendo typically aims to keep costs down with the first release of its new systems.
 Previous rumours have also indicated the Japanese gaming giant planned to feature an LCD screen instead of OLED in its next console.